gritzko/swarm-ron-docs/README.md

 Consequently, they save on the who-when-why metadata.

 Swarm *peers* connect to each other in an arbitrary fashion, the only requirement is that the graph should be connected most of the time.
+Peers must keep a full database replica.
 *Clients* only connect to their *home* peers.
-Peers must keep a full database replica.
 Clients can pick their dataset on object-by-object basis.
 Client replicas are fully autonomous, can cache all the data locally and make writes while offline.

-Every Swarm op is attributed to its origin replica and immutable from the moment of creation (e.g. compare that to repeatedly-mutable [OT][ot] ops).
+Every Swarm op is timestamped and attributed to its origin replica.
+Ops are immutable from the moment of creation (e.g. compare that to repeatedly-mutable [OT][ot] ops).
 Ops propagate without causality violations.
 Practically, that means a replica can only relay ops in the order they were received (the *arrival* order).